mui/mui-x/docs/data/data-grid/events/events.md

 The handler is a method that will be called with three arguments:

-1. the parameters containing the information related to the event.
+1. the parameters containing the information related to the event
-2. the `MuiEvent` containing the DOM event or the React synthetic event, when available.
+2. the `MuiEvent` containing the DOM event or the React synthetic event, when available
-3. the `GridCallbackDetails` containing the `GridApi` only if `DataGridPro` or `DataGridPremium` is being used.
+3. the `GridCallbackDetails` containing the `GridApi` only if `DataGridPro` or `DataGridPremium` is being used

 For instance here is an event handler for the `rowClick` event: